-This area is well connected to existing industrial and business land around Manukau Road, and is close to existing infrastructure connections.
-A light industrial zone could enable more automotive and equestrian services, complementing existing New east-west transport linkages may be required to service the area and there are known geotechnical constraints.
+connected to existing industrial and business land around Manukau Road, and is close to existing infrastructure connections.
+A light industrial zone could enable more automotive and equestrian services, complementing existing uses at the raceway.
+These activities would also be less sensitive to noise than other urban activities

+New east-west transport linkages may be required to service the area and there are known geotechnical constraints.